Go Back Email Link

 • Cook: Once preheated, arrange meatballs in air fryer basket, spaced evenly apart.
 (Note: You'll likely have to cook these in two batches or freeze half the meatballs for another meal.)

-Cook for 8-10 minutes, tossing them halfway through cooking time.
+Cook for 8-10 minutes, shaking the basket halfway through the cooking time.
 Meatballs are done when they register at least 160°F internally with a meat thermometer.
 (They will continue to carry-over cook and reach the recommended 165°F as the rest for 3-5 minutes.)

 • Optional - Warm in Sauce: Place all the meatballs and some marinara sauce in a stockpot.
 Turn the heat to medium-low and simmer until the sauce thickens slightly and the flavors blend, about 10 minutes.
 Stir occasionally.
 (Make sure to put the lid on.
 It splatters!)

 • Optional: Serve over whole grain spaghetti or angel hair pasta.
-Top with freshly shredded Parmesan cheese.
+Top with freshly shredded Parmesan cheese and more fresh herbs.

 Notes